-A Category is a type that classifies individuals in the tourism domain.
+A Category is a type that classifies entities in the tourism domain.
 Examples of categories include "music event", which classifies the South Tyrol Jazz Festival 2018, and "public space", which classifies the Piazza Walther Von der Vogelweide.

-A Category may classify one or more types of individuals.
+A Category may classify one or more Named Entities of different types.
 For instance, "music event" classifies only instances of event plans, while "public space" classifies instances of venue and trail.

-A Feature is an attraction or anything that can be present in an individual in the tourism domain.
+A Feature is an attraction or anything that can be present in a Named Entity in the tourism domain.
 Examples of features include, "auditorium" as in venues that present some available auditorium, "food and drinks" as in events that present food selling stations, or "parking space" for places that present a dedicated parking area.